Bala James Ngilari

-Bala James Ngilari (born 4 December 1972) is a Nigerian lawyer and politician who served as governor of Adamawa State from October 2014 to May 2015 following the impeachment of Murtala Nyako.
-He previously served as deputy governor from 2007 to 2008, and from 2008 to 2014 under Nyako.
-He was succeeded as governor by Bindo Jibrilla, the winner of the 2015 Adamawa State gubernatorial election.
+Bala James Nggilari (born December 4, 1952, in Lassa, Borno State) is a Nigerian lawyer and politician who served as the Governor of Adamawa State from October 2014 to May 2015.
+He assumed the governorship following the impeachment of his predecessor, Murtala Nyako.
+Prior to this, Nggilari served as Deputy Governor under Nyako from 2007 to 2014.
+He was succeeded in 2015 by Bindo Jibrilla.

 In March 2017, Ngilari was sentenced to five years in jail without option of fine by a Yola High court for corruption, but was soon afterward acquitted and freed by the Court of Appeal in July.